The Three Bears Before Goldilocks: The History of a Fairy Tale

 #Goldilocks: A Hashtag Cautionary Tale (2019) by Jeanne Willis and Tony Ross uses the story to teach internet safety.
 Their Goldilocks is an online video star.
 Her quest for views and likes goes too far when she sneaks into the Bears' home for video content.

-- The Story of the Three Bears: The Evolution of an International Classic edited by Warren U. Ober (only available to read in-person at the Osborne Collection and Toronto Reference Library, though unavailable at the time of writing due to lockdown restrictions)
+- The Story of the Three Bears: The Evolution of an International Classic edited by Warren U. Ober (only available to read in-person at the Osborne Collection and Toronto Reference Library)

 - The Classic Fairy Tales by Iona and Peter Opie